Using Social Media for Teaching | Facebook, Twitter, Youtube and Instagram

 - Instagram can be used to showcase students’ works.
 Since the platform thrives on multimedia presentations, it is a perfect platform to show off artworks and other special projects on a private and dedicated Instagram account set up by the teacher and open to students’ family members and others in the school community.

-Lesson: the lesson here is that social media is now used as a platform to amplify the parent-teacher night praise.
+Lesson: the lesson here is that using social media for teaching amplifies the parent-teacher night praise.

 - Another way of incorporating Instagram into the teaching experience is to start a student of the week spotlight.
 In this instance, each of the students take turns to run the account each week, showcasing their daily lives and sharing photos with the rest of the class.